Aan

-It was the highest-grossing Indian film ever at the time, domestically and overseas.
-Aan was the first Indian film to have a worldwide release in many countries, subtitled in 17 languages and released in 28 countries, including the United Kingdom, United States, France, and Japan.
+Aan was the first Indian film to have a worldwide release in many countries, was subtitled in 17 languages and released in 28 countries, including the United Kingdom, United States, France, and Japan.
 The film also received critical acclaim in the British press at the time.
-In South India, it was also dubbed and released in Tamil with the same title, Aan.
+In South India, it was also dubbed and released in Tamil with the same title.

 Plot

 The plot centers around an Indian royal family, which consists of the Maharaj (Murad), his brother Shamsher Singh (Premnath) and sister Rajshree (Nadira).
 A local young man named Jai Tilak (Dilip Kumar) enters a contest to tame Princess Rajshree's horse, and after he is successful, Shamsher challenges Jai to a bout of fencing.
 Jai is declared the winner of the match after much dispute and Shamsher is enraged at losing to a poor villager.
 Jai falls in love with Rajshree and tries to woo her, but despite being attracted to him the princess's arrogance prevents her from revealing her true feelings.

-Shamsher, who counted upon becoming the ruler after the Maharaj's death, becomes enraged when Maharaj reveals that he plans to abolish the monarchy and make the kingdom a democracy.
+Shamsher, who counted upon becoming the ruler after the Maharaj's death, becomes enraged when the Maharaj reveals that he plans to abolish the monarchy and make the kingdom a democracy.

 Shamsher then plans to gain control of the kingdom by killing the Maharajah on the night before he is due to travel to England for a medical procedure.
 However, he is unsuccessful after the Maharajah escapes an attempt on his life by Shamsher's henchmen and disguises himself as a servant in his own palace.

 Shamsher then sets his eyes on Mangala (Nimmi) who is a village girl and a childhood friend of Jai's.
-Mangala loves Jai, but her love is not reciprocated as he is in love with princess Rajshree.
-Mangala is kidnapped by Shamsher Singh who plans to keep her as his prisoner in his palace.
-Before he can assault her, Mangala commits suicide by drinking a bottle of poison.
+Mangala loves Jai, but her love is not reciprocated as he is in love with Princess Rajshree.
+Mangala is kidnapped by Shamsher Singh, who plans to keep her as his prisoner in his palace.
+Before he can assault her, Mangala commits suicide by drinking poison.
 Jai tries to kill Shamsher to avenge Mangala's death.
 After Shamsher apparently dies, Jai provokes Princess Rajshree to launch an attack on his village to avenge her brother's death.
 Jai manages to kidnap Rajshree in the confusion.
 He sets out to teach her a lesson by taking her to his village and forcing her to live as a peasant.
 Just when Rajshree begins to realize what a peasant's life is like and begins to admire Jai, Shamsher Singh reemerges and seeks to get revenge against Jai.